docker/docs/content/manuals/security/for-admins/hardened-desktop/settings-management/compliance-reporting.md

 ### Non-compliant

-When a user is non-compliant, a "Non-compliant" or "Unknown" icon appears next to their name on the Desktop settings reporting dashboard.
+When a user is non-compliant, a **Non-compliant** or **Unknown** icon appears next to their name on the Desktop settings reporting dashboard.
 Non-compliant users must have their compliance status resolved:

 1. Select a username from the Desktop settings reporting dashboard.
 2. On the compliance status details page, follow the resolution steps provided to resolve the compliance status.